-The mission of the Presbyterian Day School mirrors our church’s mission.
+The mission of the Memorial Presbyterian Day School mirrors our church’s mission.
 We are called by Jesus Christ to love God, neighbor, and self by the power of the Holy Spirit.
 We do this by inviting and welcoming all children to love God and love our neighbors; to nurture them to develop academically, socially, physically, emotionally, and spiritually; and to help them grow and mature for success in kindergarten and beyond.

 Like our parent church’s vision, our vision at Presbyterian Day School is to embody Jesus’ All-Encompassing Hospitality.

-To do this, we provide an enriching atmosphere of mutual respect among our students and their families.
+We work to provide an enriching atmosphere of mutual respect among our students and their families.
 We strive to help children receive the loving preparation they need to succeed in kindergarten and beyond.
 We recognize that each child is an individual, and our knowledgeable and experienced teaching staff works hard to foster the intellectual curiosity, self-confidence, and faith of each child.

-Our goal is to provide an atmosphere in which students not only learn academically, but also grow socially, emotionally, physically, and spiritually through receiving loving preparation to help them succeed in kindergarten and beyond.
+Our goal is to provide an atmosphere in which students not only learn academically, but also grow socially, emotionally, physically, and spiritually by receiving loving preparation to help them succeed in kindergarten and beyond.
 We work to provide a setting that recognizes children’s varied abilities, interests, needs, and learning styles, and we believe children learn best through meaningful play.
 Our child centered program reflects the integration of physical, social, emotional, academic, and spiritual objectives for the total development of the child.
 Meaningful play encourages curiosity, discovery, and problem solving which allows individual growth and development of a positive self-image.